Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Analysis technique

 \subsection{Mitigating Source Confusion in Analyses}

-Likelihood-based methods provide a powerful statistical framework for estimating the neutrino signal fraction $f_{\rm tot}$.
-However, it does not sufficiently address the impact of source confusion—a fundamental limitation in astronomical surveys that arises when the instrument's angular resolution is too coarse to distinguish nearby sources \citep{barcons1992, KurczynskiConfusiong2010,WhenConfusingJones201}.
-As also noted by \cite{Kowalski2025}, stacking becomes unreliable when the average number of sources within a single PSF exceeds one, resulting in systematic underestimate of $f_{\rm tot}$.
+{Likelihood-based methods provide a useful way to estimate the flux-limited template fraction $f$, which is then converted to the total AGN contribution $f_{\rm tot}$ through the XLF correction.
+However, this procedure can be biased by source confusion.
+Source confusion becomes important when the angular resolution is too poor to separate nearby sources }\citep{barcons1992, KurczynskiConfusiong2010,WhenConfusingJones201}.
+As also noted by \cite{Kowalski2025}, stacking becomes unreliable when the average number of sources within one PSF is larger than unity. { In this regime, the fitted flux-limited template fraction $f$ and hence of the inferred $f_{\rm tot}$ can be systematically underestimated.}

-To quantify this effect, we investigate how the mean angular separation between sources ($\bar{d}$) interacts with the detector's PSF width ($\sigma_{\rm psf}$).
-Since brighter sources tend to be more sparsely distributed, adjusting $F_{\rm min}$ provides a practical way to control the source density.
-Specifically, we define a minimum separation $d$ and determine the corresponding $F_{\rm min}$ such that the selected AGNs have a typical spacing larger than $\bar{d}$.
-This approach allows us to explore a wide range of source densities while maintaining physical realism.
+To quantify this effect, we investigate how the mean angular separation between sources ($\bar{d}$) interacts with the detector's PSF width ($\sigma_{\rm psf}$). { Since brighter sources are more sparsely distributed on the sky, a higher X-ray flux cut reduces the source density and increases $\bar{d}$.
+In Figure~\ref{fig:psf_density}, the left vertical axis shows $\bar d$, while the right vertical axis shows the corresponding $F_{\rm cut}$ derived from the eFEDS flux distribution.
+For each detector configuration, We define a flux cut $F_{\rm cut}$, such that the selected AGN subset satisfies $\bar{d}(F_{\rm cut}) \geq 3\sigma_{\rm psf}$.} This approach allows us to explore a wide range of source densities while maintaining physical realism.